tigoe/DataloggingExamples/WiFiDatalogger/readme.md

 You'll need to fill in an uid for your microcontroller for this to work.
 From any networked microcontroller, you can use the MAC address of the WiFi radio.
 You can see this in the Arduino example.

-## Datalogging Server Applications
+## HTTP vs HTTPS

 The client above was originally to communicate with an HTTP/s server.
 Since the communications between server and client are all HTTP/s, the client can be adapted to communicate with other web-based apps with little change.
-Linked here are two examples, [one written in node.js](/WiFiDatalogger/node-datalogging-server/readme.md), and the other written using Google Scripts and using a Google Sheets spreadsheet.